adstuart/azure-vpn-p2s/intune-win10-triggers/README.md

   - Support for ProfileXML files that contain a list of profile settings, in a defined structure that aligns with the parameters set out in the VPNv2 schema

-- Bullet list
+- Item 1
-              - Nested bullet
+- Item 2
-                  - Sub-nested bullet etc
+  - Sub Item 1
-          - Bullet list item 2
+  - Sub Item 2

 More technical detail here https://docs.microsoft.com/en-us/windows/security/identity-protection/vpn/vpn-guide